Curated by Katharine Kostyál

 White Cube Mason's Yard

-White Cube Mason’s Yard is pleased to present an exhibition of work by Peter Schuyff.
-His first comprehensive show in London, it features large-scale acrylic paintings produced during the 1980s: a prolific period for the artist that saw the exploration and refinement of his abstract visual language.
+Peter Schuyff's first comprehensive show in London, it features large-scale acrylic paintings produced during the 1980s: a prolific period for the artist that saw the exploration and refinement of his abstract visual language.

 Born in Holland, Schuyff moved to Vancouver at an early age, attending the Vancouver School of Art before moving to New York in the 1980s.
 At a time of burgeoning artistic experimentation in the city, Schuyff soon became a central figure in the East Village scene, working for a period at Studio 54, sitting for Andy Warhol and living in the historic Chelsea Hotel.
 Associating with other contemporary painters including Philip Taaffe, George Condo and Peter Halley, he showed at the experimental, highly influential Pat Hearn gallery from 1983 onwards.
 During this period, Schuyff’s artistic language evolved from loose figuration to abstraction, creating large-format geometric paintings characterised by their accomplished use of colour and subtle manipulation of tones.
 Stating that the shift was driven by a conscious decision to ‘think of nothing’ while painting, Schuyff attempted to create works that were ‘emptied of meaning’.